-Body art and body piercings have been popular through the ages for their limitless potential in self-expression.
+Body art and body piercings have been popular through the ages for their limitless potential for self-expression.
 An edgy and cool way to make a style statement, body piercings are the way to go for you if you would like to try a permanent form of body art but are not quite ready for a tattoo yet.

 Or maybe you love body art, already have a bunch of tattoos, and are looking to expand even further.